TedHusted/awake/awake.md/awake.md

 This book is a work of fiction.
-Any names, places, events, and incidents that occur are entirely a result of the author's imagination and any resemblance to real people, events, and places is entirely coincidental.
+All names, places, and events are from the author's imagination.
+Any similarity to real people or events is coincidental.

-No part of this book may be scanned, reproduced, or distributed in any printed or electronic form.
+You may not scan, reproduce, or distribute any part of this book in any printed or electronic form.

 ###